-Ultimately, of course, I chose to pursue my hopes and dreams.
+Ultimately, of course, I chose to pursue those hopes and dreams.
 Motherhood just wasn’t in the cards for me at that point in time.

 There have been days since when I’ve been disappointed with myself for not rising to the occasion.
 Times I’ve felt guilty for not believing in us, for being selfish and for letting the one person I loved more than anything in the world, down.
 It’s on those days when I feel like although I’ve earned the successes I’ve had thanks to that decision, I still don’t deserve them yet.

 So what does it all mean at the end of the day?
 Well, like my grandpa always said, life is just a series of problem solving.

 Humans live life to learn lessons.
 I think the biggest takeaway from my whole experience is: Find something you’d die for in this world, and live for it.
 Because the great love we all seek to find is built, not found.

 That pretty much sums up my new perspective on the purpose of our time here.